Best State to Form an LLC

 Delaware does attract large corporations, and it’s true that more than half of all Fortune 500 companies have been formed there.
 But as we said earlier, those companies are corporations, not LLCs.
 Corporate tax breaks don’t help you if you’re not a corporation.

-Something else to consider is Delaware’s $300 annual tax, which all domestic and foreign LLCs, limited partnerships, and general partnerships must pay every year.
+Something else to consider is Delaware’s $300 annual tax applies to all domestic and foreign LLCs, limited partnerships, and general partnerships.
+You can form a limited partnership in Delaware or other states if that’s a better fit for your business.

 Nevada